Apple's iOS 10.3 beta hits with cricket scores, 'find my AirPods'

 You'll no longer have to fumble around to find your missing AirPods.

-Apple's latest iOS 10 beta update, 10.3, lets you locate your new Apple wireless headphones using the "Find My iPhone" feature, undoubtedly making a few of you feel very relieved.
-The app can play a sound on one or both AirPods to help find them.
+Apple's latest iOS 10 beta update, 10.3, lets you locate your new Apple wireless headphones using the "Find My iPhone" app, undoubtedly making a few of you feel very relieved.
+The app can play a sound on one or both AirPods to help you find them.

 If your AirPods aren't within Bluetooth range of any of your iOS devices, needs to be recharged or are in the closed AirPod case, Find My iPhone will show where they were located when last connected to your iOS device.